Website Tests & Tips

 Advantage for visitors: if you call up English-language content with an English domain name, you will also see this more suitable domain in the address line of your browser.

-24.10.2020: since this evening, page requests with the old domains sinnvoll-online.info and senseful-online.info are temporarily not redirected to the new main domain tests-und-tipps.info.
+24.10.2020: Page requests with the old domains sinnvoll-online.info and senseful-online.info are temporarily not redirected to the new main domain tests-und-tipps.info since this evening.
 Only when a link on overview pages is selected does the user redirect to the main domain.

 As of today tests-und-tipps.info serves all Page Requests